Bond in Mayfair

 Head over to North Greenwich and The O2, where you can climb up its roof and discover iconic views of London from one of the key venues used in another Pierce Brosnan flick, 1999’s The World Is Not Enough.
-Head on inside and see a concert, visit the Muhammad Ali at the O2 exhibition, or relax in one of The O2’s many restaurants and bars.
+Head on inside and see a concert, visit an exhibition, or relax in one of The O2’s many restaurants and bars.

 Transport yourself onto a Thames Rocket boat and speed along the route taken by the secret agent in 2015’s Spectre as you experience a Bond-esque exhilarating thrill-ride.

 Safely back on dry land, head up Western Europe’s tallest building, The Shard, and enter its famous observation deck at The View From The Shard.
 Here, you can look out over London and see many of the sites that have featured in Bond films, including City Hall, Westminster Abbey and of course Thames House, the headquarters of MI5.